Read Repeats on Piano Sheet Music Explained

 Da Capo is another kind of repeat used in sheet music.
 Da Capo means head or top.
-You will often see it abbreviated as D.C.
-You might also see Da Capo al Fine or Da Capo al Coda or in abbreviated form as D.C. al Fine or D.C. al Coda.
+It is often abbreviated as D.C.
+You may also see Da Capo al Fine or Da Capo al Coda in abbreviated form as D.C. al Fine or D.C. al Coda.
 Fine (fee-nay) means end.

 D.C. al Fine means to go back to the beginning and play all measures until you reach fine.
 So, you play red, blue, green, red, blue.